9web/ZetUI/README.md

 ### Notice

-We develop these components with ES6+, you should add it to webpack babel-loader.
+These components developed with ES6+, when use they should transformed by webpack babel-loader.
-So include is prefer not exclude
+When config webpack js loader you should use `include` not `exclude`

 ```js
 {